Judy Chicago’s Finger Painting, 1943

 Through the Flower made available a Dinner Party curriculum aimed at K-12 school teachers, created by Chicago in collaboration with Through the Flower board member, Dr. Constance Gee, a well-known art educator, who brought together a select group of curriculum writers.
 A summer workshop program to train art teachers in The Dinner Party curriculum is offered at Kutztown University.
 Please visit the website for The Dinner Party Curriculum Project for more information: http://judychicago.arted.psu.edu.

-The Creation tapestry detail; Big Blue
+Top: The Creation tapestry detail

-Pink Flesh Garden by Judy Chicago.
+Flesh Gardens by Judy Chicago

 2011 - In early 2011, the Museum of Art and Design in New York presented the first survey of Judy Chicago’s work in tapestry which dates back to the mid 1970’s.
 This body of art - woven by Chicago’s long-time collaborator, Audrey Cowan - will be gifted to the museum by Audrey and her husband Bob.
 This gift will compliment the permanent installation of The Dinner Party at the Brooklyn Museum and Chicago’s archives at the Schlesinger Library for the History of Women in America at Radcliffe/Harvard, providing viewers and scholars increased access to Chicago’s work.
 Penn State University acquired Judy Chicago’s extensive art education archive which is now available to students and scholars at http://judychicago.arted.psu.edu

-Is a very busy year for Judy Chicago with exhibitions around the country along with shows in Berlin and London.
+A very busy year for Judy Chicago with exhibitions around the country along with shows in Berlin and London.